tinkerbell/proposals/0012/README.md

 The `Watch` gRPC function needs to support filtering by a `ResourceType` and/or a `ResourceID` and/or an `EventType`.
 In case of the `Watch` is called by a resource client, for example HardwareClient, the `ResourceType` filter is fixed.

+### Future evolution

+Other than all the features that we can build using an event system, it will allow us to decouple the tink server even more.
+All of this is just speculation but ideally we can use this system to split the tink-server.

+We can build a `tink-provisioner`  for example, its responsibility is to bring a workflow to completion.
+Right now this logic is part of the tink-server.
+But with the new event system we can have decouple the logic in favor of a more pluggable approach.

+The `tink-server` will may become just an API gateway.

 ## System-context-diagram